SamWibatt/VerilogSkeleton/README.md

 toolchain is iverilog / vvp / vcd2fst, yielding a .fst file that can be viewed in gtkwave

+`make clean` does the usual cleanup of all the non-source files.

+stdout and stderr are redirected during the compile, to build_top_out.txt and build_top_err.txt for the "all" target, to sim_top_tb_out.txt and sim_top_tb_err.txt in the "test" target.

 *need to test `make flash` and `make gui` and `make pll`*

 Makefile, Makefile.icestorm, and upduino_v2.pcf are copied and modified from osresearch's code at https://github.com/osresearch/up5k licensed under GPL3